constellant/dpSlate/source/dpSlateHelp/index.md

 8. Ordered
 9. List

-<aside class="notice"> Notice that the order of the numbers do not make a difference.
-It is just that a number is used that makes an ordered list. </aside>
+-> Notice that the order of the numbers do not make a difference.
+It is just that a number is used that makes an ordered list.

-<aside class="notice"> Note that by indenting by two characters, you are creating an indented list and the numbering restarts and when you go back, the numbering resumes.</aside>
+-> Note that by indenting by two characters, you are creating an indented list and the numbering restarts and when you go back, the numbering resumes.

 ## Creating Bulleted Lists